What better way to end a day of camping fun than singing a few tunes around the campfire?

 Camp Granada is a 1960s Grammy-award-winning song written from the point of view of a young boy heading to summer camp.
 While the singer has a lousy time during his summer camp experience, the song is filled with funny words and rhymes that kids will enjoy.

-If we missed any of your favorite campfire songs, be sure to tell us in the comments below and don’t forget to share this article with your camping pals!
+If we missed any of your favorites, be sure to tell us in the comments below and don’t forget to share this article with your camping pals!